 History Lessons Are More Than Historical Fiction

 History lessons need more than just story (except in early grades).
 Historical fiction alone is not a good way to teach history.
-Here is why.
+Here are inaccuracies to watch for.

 Characters: While historical fiction may be well-researched and the events presented as accurately as possible, the values of the characters will not be.
 Readers will not like characters whose views would be deemed racist, sexist, or superstitious by today’s standards, so authors give characters modern views.